 He wasn't exactly overwhelmed with praise.

 One concern was understandable.
 The fossil was from a juvenile, and the closer resemblance between juvenile apes and humans than adult apes and humans was well known.
 Meanwhile, Piltdown still swayed many paleoanthropologists in the 1920s; Dart even mentioned the Piltdown find in his own paper.
 Maybe most important of all, not too many Europeans wanted to believe that their ancestors hailed from the Dark Continent.
-They could accept ancestors from Asia if they had to (perhaps Eugène Dubois had persuaded some anthropologists with his Java Man); Sub-Saharan Africa was unacceptable.
-But Dart was right.
-He really had identified an ancient human ancestor, and he found it on the continent that we now realize was the original home to humankind.
+They could accept ancestors from Asia if they had to (perhaps Eugène Dubois had persuaded some anthropologists with his Java Man), but Sub-Saharan Africa was unacceptable.
+And yet, Dart was right.
+He really had identified an ancient human ancestor, and he found it on the continent that we now realize was humankind's first home.
 The Taung Child counts among the most important fossil finds in all of paleontology.

 And there it was.
 I could hardly believe my luck.

 What was lucky for me was not so lucky for a little tyke some 2.8 million years ago.
 Some paleoanthropologists speculate that the Taung Child was snatched away by a predatory bird because marks around the eye sockets look like the work of bird talons.
 And before death, the child likely suffered a severe illness or other trauma, indicated by faulty enamel on the permanent molars.
 In fact, trauma-documenting enamel is a recurring theme in the Cradle of Humankind.
 A 2019 study described Australopithecus africanus teeth showing signs of "seasonal dietary stress."